 If your child is undergoing early treatment, they are also still able to pick up on new musical instruments in school and music class.
 Younger children also typically have an easier time adjusting to braces while playing musical instruments than adults do.

-If you’re ready to turn the volume up on your smile, Contact Reddick Orthodontics today!
+If you’re ready to turn the volume up on your smile, Contact Melbourne Orthodontics today!
 Our office offers traditional braces, clear ceramic braces, appliances, Invisalign, surgical orthodontics, early treatment, adult orthodontics, retainers, and night guards to fit the needs of anyone (musicians or not) in Melbourne, FL and the surrounding area.
 Get started today!